A Toledo man is charged with hindering a city homicide investigation by throwing away evidence and lying to police, according to court documents.

-Tate was arraigned Tuesday in Toledo Municipal Court by Judge Amy Berling, and on Wednesday posted a $100,000 bond.
+Tate was arraigned Tuesday in Toledo Municipal Court by Judge Amy Berling, and today posted a $100,000 bond.

 Toledo police Capt.
-Jim O'Bryant said investigating officials would not comment on the arrest and could not say which homicide investigation the man is accused of obstructing.
+Jim O’Bryant said investigating officials did not want to comment on the arrest and could not say which homicide investigation the man is accused of obstructing.

-The complaint filed in municipal court was dated June 10, the same day Lasean Robinson, 29, was found dead, lying naked and face down in a field with a single gunshot wound in the head.
+The complaint filed in municipal court was dated June 10, the same day Lasean Robinson, 29, was found dead, laying naked and face down in a field with a single gunshot wound to the head.

-A second complaint states that the suspect lied during a homicide investigation.
+A second complaint states that the suspect lied to the investigating detective during a homicide investigation.